1080 usage in New Zealand: Usage

 The largest users of 1080 in New Zealand are the Animal Health Board and the Department of Conservation (DOC).
 It is also used on a smaller scale for pest control by Regional Councils and private landowners.
 The first trials were carried out in New Zealand in 1954, and by 1957 its use had become widespread.
 1080 baits are used through ground-based and aerial application.
 1080 is considered to be suitable for use as a mammalian pest control in New Zealand because the country has only two native land mammals (bats).

 1080 is commonly used in Western Australia to kill feral carnivores, as the compound is naturally occurring in Western Australian flora and the native herbivores and their native predators are immune.

 Controlling conservation pests

-New Zealand's flora and fauna evolved for 80 million years with moa being the primary browsing animals and no predatory mammals.
-Consequently, the native birds, insects, and flora have developed no natural defence mechanisms against introduced animals such as possums, rats, mustelids and feral cats.
-These exotic species have become ecological pests, and their presence has had a disastrous effect on the populations of many endemic species, including the national symbol, the kiwi.
-Populations of the reptile tuatara have also been severely impacted.
-An estimated 30 million possums inhabit New Zealand, and they are found in 98% of vegetated areas on mainland New Zealand.

 When correctly applied, 1080 is very effective at controlling conservation pests.
 One aerial application can kill 98% of possums and more than 90% of rats in the targeted area.
 These successful knock-down rates provide vulnerable native birds with a crucial breeding window to raise chicks through to fledging, increasing their survival rate.
 The DOC uses aerially applied 1080 poison across about 440,000 ha of conservation land each year.
 This equates to 5% of the total conservation estate.

 DOC's pest control programme is governed by residual trap catch rates, the percentage of nights in which a trap catches a pest.
 Targets are usually set to less than 5%, though rates below 2% can be achieved by 1080.